azat-co/fullstack-javascript/chapter7/chapter7.md

 })
 ```

-Note: We don't have to use additional words after the collection/entity
-name; that is, instead of `/messages.json` it's perfectly fine to have just `/messages` for
-all the HTTP methods such as GET, POST, PUT, DELETE.
-The main reason why many developers and I use `.json` is to be explicit with the format which needs to be returned back.
-If you change them in your application code make sure to use the updated CURL commands and
+**Note** We don't have to use additional words after the collection/entity name; that is, instead of `/messages.json` it's perfectly fine to have just `/messages` for all the HTTP methods such as GET, POST, PUT, and DELETE.
+The main reason why many developers and I use `.json` is to be explicit with the format that needs to be returned back.
+Another way to be explicit is to use `Accept` header set to `application/json`.
+If you change the endpoints to just `/messages` in your Node.js application code, make sure you update URLs in the provided CURL commands and the supplied Message Board front-end code.
-front-end code.

 To test via CURL terminal commands run: